Engineering Student Centre

 The student-advisor relationship is one of partnership and shared responsibility.
 You are expected to actively seek advising, participate in your own decision making and take responsibility for satisfactory progress toward your educational goals.

-To make an appointment to see an academic advisor or for general questions and information, please contact: Engineering Student Centre Rm 2A05, (306) 966 5274 or firstname.lastname@example.org
+To make an appointment to see an academic advisor, online bookings are available.
+For general questions and information, please contact: Engineering Student Centre Rm 2A05, (306) 966 5274 or email@example.com

 Disciplines / Program maps / timetable :